 I absolutely love being out on the water.
 It’s a freedom unlike any other; a place where one can feel truly alive.

 Introducing… Mrs. Muir

 This summer I had my first experience sailing.
-I helped my partner’s father (along with a family friend) sail his yacht, Mrs Muir, from her berth in Scalloway to the Lerwick Marina, where she was going to come out of the water for the winter.
+I helped a friend sail his yacht, Mrs Muir, from her berth in Scalloway to the Lerwick Marina, where she was going to come out of the water for the winter.

 I’d never sailed before, but after this 39-mile overnight trip via the Sumburgh roost, a particularly tidal stretch of water at the southern point of Shetland where the North Sea and the Atlantic Ocean meet (pictured above, with me at the helm – photo courtesy of Robbie Robertson), I knew this was where I was meant to be.